• Skip to primary navigation

 - The book suggests chocolate ganache to be slathered on this cake but I used some toffee sauce I had lying around in the fridge (and I wonder why I don't lose weight!).
 If you serve it unfrosted, the cake won't be too sweet so adjust the sugar quantity if you'd like.

-– You can easily make this eggless by substituting 1 egg with 1 tbsp flaxseed + 3 tbsp warm water beaten together.
-You can also substitute 1 egg with 1/4 cup plain yogurt.
+- You can easily make this eggless by substituting 1 egg with 1 tablespoon flaxseed + 3 tablespoon warm water beaten together.
+You can also substitute 1 egg with ¼ cup plain yogurt.
 The texture will different slightly but should turn out delicious nevertheless.

 - The measurement method used in this book is the scoop-and-sweep method.
 For measuring flour, scoop it into the measuring cup with a spoon and sweep the excess off the top making sure the cup is full but not packed.
 Don't scoop using the measuring cup itself or tap it when measuring since that will result in more flour going into the cake, making it harder.